JonasReich/OpenUnrealUtilities/README.md

 If you want to use the testing utilities, it should be sufficient to

-- include OUUTests.h and
+- include OUUTestUtilities.h and
-- add the OpenUnrealUtilitiesTests module to the private dependencies of the module implementing the tests
+- add the OUUTestUtilities module to the private dependencies of the module implementing the tests

 ### Overview